Problem Solving and Design

 Each module is coded according to the design.
 Programmers run iterative tests as they write: as soon as a module exists, it gets tested; as soon as something fails, it gets debugged before the team moves on.

-The testing stage exercises the finished program with carefully chosen test data to confirm it meets every requirement.
+The testing stage exercises the finished program with carefully chosen to confirm it meets every requirement.

 The whole program is run many times, with different inputs, to find any remaining bugs and confirm the requirements are met.
 Section 6 covers the test-data categories you should know.